 Reasons to Backup

-- the hard drive or computer suffers a mechanical breakdown
+- the hard drive or computer will suffer a mechanical breakdown

-- the computer gets infected by a virus
+- you are already infected with a virus

 - an external hard drive

 - DVD/CD Burner

 - the cloud